PsyTeachR/reprores-v3/docs/04-data.md

 #### Vectorized Operations {#vectorized_ops}

 R performs calculations on vectors in a special way.
 Let's look at an example using $z$-scores.
-A $z$-score is a <a class='glossary' target='_blank' title='A score minus the mean' href='https://psyteachr.github.io/glossary/d#deviation-score'>deviation score</a>(a score minus a mean) divided by a standard deviation.
+A $z$-score is a <a class='glossary' target='_blank' title='A score minus the mean' href='https://psyteachr.github.io/glossary/d#deviation-score'>deviation score</a> divided by a <a class='glossary' target='_blank' title='A descriptive statistic that measures how spread out data are relative to the mean.' href='https://psyteachr.github.io/glossary/s#standard-deviation'>standard deviation</a>.
 Let's say we have a set of four IQ scores.

 ```r